On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

-On the discussion above, we saw that the convergence of Ces\`aro averages on subspaces of $L_1(\C)$ is tightly related to the existence of non-trivial invariant Beltrami differentials under some conditions.
+Let us note that if $P_R\cap J_R\subset \partial V$, where $V$ is a component of the Fatou set $F_R$ then the second condition of the theorem is always satisfied.
+Indeed, in this situation only finitely many components of $F_R$ contain $P_R\cap J_R$ on its boundary and hence $P_R\cap J_R$ belongs to the boundary of finitely many components of $S_R.$ So, if $R$ has a completely invariant Fatou component then $R$ satisfies the second condition of the theorem.
+On the other hand, we do not know an example of a rational map $R$ such that $S_R$ has infinitely many components.
+On the discussion above we saw that the convergence of Ces\`aro averages on subspaces of $L_1(\C)$ is closely related to the existence of non-trivial invariant Beltrami differentials under some conditions.

+\textbf{Remark}: The arguments of the proof of Theorem \ref{thm.regularfixed} also provide explicit examples of compact sets whose characteristic functions are not regular.
+Indeed, let $K$ be a compact subset satisfying the generalized Mergelyan theorem (for example a positive Lebesgue measure Cantor set), if the characteristic function $\chi_K$ is regular, by Weyl's lemma we have $\chi_K(x)=\int \frac{\overline{\partial}\chi_K}{z-x}$ almost everywhere which contradicts the generalized Mergelyan theorem.

-\begin{corollary} Let $R$ be a rational map as in Theorem \ref{thm.regularfixed}.
-Suppose there exist a critical value $v\in V(R)$ such that the total variation of $\bar{\partial}A_n(\gamma_v)$ is uniformly bounded.
+\begin{corollary} Let $R$ be a rational map satisfying the conditions of Theorem \ref{thm.regularfixed}.
+Suppose there exists a critical value $v\in V(R)$ such that the total variation of $\overline{\partial}A_n(\gamma_v)$ is uniformly bounded.
 Then $R$ is not structurally stable. \end{corollary}

 \begin{proof}